MarinkoBa/Hate-Speech-Classification/README.md

 ![Preview of second data set](/src/data/hatespeech_text_head.png)

-The possible labels are 'abusive', 'hateful', 'normal' and 'spam'.
+The different labels used in detail are 'abusive', 'hateful', 'normal' and 'spam'.

-And the last data set we found is https://github.com/jaeyk/intersectional-bias-in-ml which includes abusive language and hate speech.
+The other data set we found is https://github.com/jaeyk/intersectional-bias-in-ml which includes abusive language and hate speech.

 ![Preview of third data set](/src/data/labeled_data_head.png)

 The class labels are those chosen by the majority of users who annotated the Tweets.
 0 means 'hate speech', 1 means 'offensive language' and 2 means 'neither'.

 Advantage of these two data sets is that they're including the tweets as raw text instead of ID's like in the first set.
-We have to decide which labels we are going to choose for our classifier and if we can summarize some under a more general class label.
+As already mentioned above, we have to decide which labels we are going to choose for our classifier, i.e. which labels can be summarized under 'hateful' or 'hate speech'.

 ### Preprocessing: